LaMar Hasbrouck: Health Director of Illinois

 In 2012, Governor Pat Quinn nominated Hasbrouck to be the Director of the Illinois Department of Public Health.
 He was confirmed by the Illinois Senate on May 17, 2012, as the 17th Director for one of the state’s oldest agencies, first organized in 1877.
 From 2012 to 2015, Hasbrouck was a member of the Governor’s Health Innovation and Transformation (GOHIT) team responsible for implementing the Affordable Care Act, expanded Medicaid coverage, and other reforms throughout the state.
 Hasbrouck directed statewide responses to several flu outbreaks, the Middle East respiratory syndrome (MERS), and was co-chair for the state’s Ebola Task Force.
 Hasbrouck stepped down in early 2015 after Governor Quinn’s reelection loss.

 National Association of County and City Health Officials

-From 2015 to 2017, Hasbrouck was the executive director for the National Association of County and City Health Officials (NACCHO), the Washington, DC-based organization representing nearly 3,000 local public health departments in the U.S..
-He represented the voice of local public health on national issues of critical importance.
-Hasbrouck fought to increase federal funding for public health infrastructure, emergency preparedness, and Zika virus.
 He advocated for advancing science to improve population health and healthcare reform.
 After leaving NACCHO, Hasbrouck founded DLM LLC, a consulting firm that collaborates with organizations to bend the arc of wellness for defined populations.

-He remained a Senior Advisor for Population Health at the Saudi Arabian Council of Cooperative Health Insurance.
+He remained a senior advisor for Population Health at the Saudi Arabian Council of Cooperative Health Insurance.
 He also remained the Senior Advisor for Strategy and Growth with the American Medical Association, where he developed strategies to eliminate gaps in chronic disease prevention such as pre-diabetes and hypertension.
 He has held faculty positions at Emory University School of Medicine, Morehouse School of Medicine, and the University of Illinois at Chicago School of Public Health.